 This is the third of a five part series about breaking into product management:

-- Four routes into product management
+- How to become a Product Manager: Four routes into product management

 - Soft skills to accelerate your PM career

 - Hard skills to accelerate your PM career <- this article

 - How to write an awesome PM resume

 - Building a network to break into product management

 As a product team, you are building digital products to solve user needs and create business value.
 This requires tackling problems from a broad range of perspectives: commercial, technical, design, data and research.
 Product teams do this by involving specialists from different disciplines, with product managers sitting at the center, facilitating everything.

 As a product manager, you need to understand each of these different functional areas to make the best decisions.
 But you also need to understand them to stretch your teammates to do their best work, and to align people who view the world in very different ways.
 There are five hard skills that you should understand: